merenlab/public-marine-omics-metadata/README.md

 > - are from samples collected in ≤100 m depth
 > - are from samples associated with at least environmental metadata on `temperature`

-* Tara Oceans Project
-* Ocean Sampling Day 2014
-* Bio-GO-SHIP
-* bioGEOTRACES
-* Hawaii Ocean Time-Series ALOHA
-* BATS
-* Western Channel Observatory L4 Station

-Quick overview of dataset currently covered:
+Quick overview of projects currently covered:
 Project name  |  date range | depth range | project accession # | (Data) publication | Other sources | Note
 -- | -- | -- | -- | -- | -- | --